Oplophorus-luciferin 2-monooxygenase

 In enzymology, an Oplophorus-luciferin 2-monooxygenase (EC 1.13.12.13), also known as Oplophorus luciferase (referred in this article as OpLuc) is a luciferase, an enzyme, from the deep-sea shrimp Oplophorus gracilirostris [2], belonging to a group of coelenterazine luciferases.
 Unlike other luciferases, it has a broader substrate specificity [3,4,6] and can also bind to bisdeoxycoelenterazine efficiently [3,4].
-It is the third example of a luciferase (Other than Aequorea and Renilla) to be purified in lab [2].
+It was the third example of a luciferase (Other than Aequorea and Renilla) to be purified in lab [2].
 The systematic name of this enzyme class is Oplophorus-luciferin:oxygen 2-oxidoreductase (decarboxylating).
 This enzyme is also called Oplophorus luciferase.

 Chemical reaction

 The two substrates of this enzyme are the luciferin, Coelenterazine and O2 and its 3 products are the oxyluciferin, Coelenteramide, CO2, and light.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O2 as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 Although the enzyme is part of the group of enzymes that act on coelenterazine, such as Renilla and Gaussia luciferases, it does not share base pair sequences with these enzymes [3,4,5,7].

 OpLuc catalyzes the ATP independent chemical reaction [3,4,5,6]: